 I've heard someone describe it as feeling like she'd been "hit by a truck."
 You may sleep 12 hours at night but still feel like you could sleep all day.

-There are probably quite a few elements that go into the “why” and what causes it.
-Thyroid hormone fluctuations, adrenal fatigue, and decreased cortisol production are the most obvious factors likely at play.
+There are probably quite a few elements that go into the "why" and what causes it.
+Fluctuations in thyroid hormone levels, adrenal fatigue, and decreased cortisol production are the most obvious factors likely at play.

 Some issues with fatigue can be caused by blood sugar issues as well.

 2. BRAIN FOG, MEMORY LOSS, AND DIFFICULTY CONCENTRATING